Doctors & Staff

 Joshua J. Gooden, OD

 Originally from Scott City, Marsha Holloway is the backbone to the success of Dr. Gooden Optometry and the Scott City Eye Center.
-Holloway is responsible for numerous aspects of the business at all three of its locations, including billing, office administration, human resources and customer service.
+Holloway is responsible for numerous aspects of the business, including billing, office administration, human resources and customer service.
 She has been a part of Dr. Gooden’s team since 2000, prior to which she was involved in business management and child care.
 She attended Garden City Community College, and describes her career path as one she “fell into,” but sincerely enjoys.
 Outside of the office, Holloway is an avid non-fiction reader, and loves spending as much time a possible with her eight grandchildren, all of whom live in Eastern Kansas.